Juzjan Province: Recent history

-A Swedish-led Provincial Reconstruction Team (PRT), which was based in Mazar-e-Sharif since about 2005 and responsible for four provinces including Jowzjan, established an office and some troops in the province.
+A Swedish-led Provincial Reconstruction Team (PRT), which was based in Mazar-e-Sharif since about 2005 and responsible for four provinces including Juzjan, established an office and some troops in the province.
 Security situation in the province has rapidly deteriorated in 2009 and 2010.
 A new Turkish PRT was also established in the province in the summer of 2010, providing security to the area which also covered Sar-e Pol.
 The Afghan National Security Forces (ANFS) began expanding in the last decade and gradually took over security from the International Security Assistance Force (ISAF).
 The Afghanistan-Turkmenistan border is maintained by the Afghan Border Force while law and order for the rest of the province is provided by the Afghan National Police.

 Although it was regarded as a relatively secured place compared to some other provinces of Afghanistan, there was an increasing number of incidents particularly in Darzab, Qosh Tepa and Fayzabad districts.
 The Mazar-e-Sharif-Sheberghan highway (called Aqyol) had turned into a dangerous traveling route because of militants carrying out attacks, mainly against government forces.

 In April 2012, construction of a mega power network with power pylons carrying 500 megawatts of electricity from neighboring Turkmenistan started in the province; the project is supported by Turkmenistan and Turkey.
 Initial work on the $390 million project had already been completed.
 Turkmenistan began installing power pylons over a distance of 374 kilometres on its soil toward the Afghanistan border.
-The network supplies electricity to many areas in Jowzjan, Balkh, Sar-e Pol, Faryab and Kabul provinces.
+The network supplies electricity to many areas in Juzjan, Balkh, Sar-e Pol, Faryab and Kabul provinces.